Ajmal Ali Choudhury

-Ajmal Ali Choudhury (আজমল আলী চৌধুরী, اجمل علی چودھری) was a politician and former Minister of Commerce of Pakistan.
+Ajmal Ali Choudhury (আজমল আলী চৌধুরী, اجمل علی چودھری) was a Pakistani politician and former Minister of Commerce of Pakistan.
 He was also a member of the 4th National Assembly of Pakistan.
 His close relationship with Muhammad Ali Jinnah and contributions during the 1947 Sylhet referendum led to him being known as the Sylhet's Quaid by his supporters.
 However, he became heavily criticised after supporting Pakistan during the Bangladesh Liberation War.

 Early life and family

 Ajmal Ali Choudhury was born into a Bengali Muslim family on Amjad Ali Road in Sylhet of the British Raj's Assam Province.
 He was noted for his dress sense which consisted of a sherwani with tight-fitting pyjamas and a Jinnah cap.

 His father, Khan Bahadur Amjad Ali Choudhury, was a civil advocate who worked in Sylhet as a public prosecutor, and died at court in the 1930s.
 His mother, Habibunnesa Khanom, was the eldest daughter of Khan Bahadur Dr. Asaddar Ali Khan (1850-1937), Sylhet's first Muslim civil surgeon and the son-in-law of Syed Ameer Ali.
 A graduate of the Aliah University, Asaddar Ali Khan was also the personal physician to the Bihari Shia lawyer-politician Syed Hasan Imam, the top barrister of Calcutta High Court and leader of the Indian National Congress.
 Habibunnesa's grandfather, Abid Khan, was the descendant of an Afghan migrant to Bengal.
 Choudhury's brother, Warith Ali Choudhury, was a member of the Assam Civil Service and a central secretary in the Government of Pakistan.
 His sister, Khairunnesa Khanom, was a school inspector in eastern Bengal and later the headmistress of Karachi Bengali School.
 She was married to Ali Ashraf bin Muhammad Nadir of Ambarkhana, a second uncle of Abul Maal Abdul Muhith.